JudoJM/odin-recipes/README.md

 # odin-recipes
-This is a firt proyect
+This proyect is about website of recipes, in this proyect I learn a use HTMLt